jeremycherfas/user/pages/03.blog/monthly-report-2025-04/item.md

 ===

 ## Highlights of the month:
 - Valderice!
 Marsala!
 Trapani!
 Agrigento!
-Piazza Amerina!
+Piazza Armerina!
 Tropea!
 - An interview, in Italian, with a very interesting miller
 - Continuing growth on the terrace
 - Revised recording checklist to avoid future cockups